alexjvr1/Rtemp.v2/CHPhylogeography.md

 Vcftools is useful for subsetting a vcf file:

-This took a long time to run!
+This took a long time to run! - 32min on gdcsrv2
 ```
 vcftools --vcf CH_6.100.vcf --keep PhyloNames.txt --recode --out CH.Phylo.vcf

+Eighth Header entry should be INFO: INFO
+Keeping individuals in 'keep' list
+After filtering, kept 256 out of 1029 Individuals
+Outputting VCF file...
+After filtering, kept 5784222 out of a possible 5784222 Sites
+Run Time = 1865.00 seconds
 ```

 I'll extract all the samples that have mtDNA sequenced.